open-webrtc-toolkit/owt-client-native/talk/ics/docs/cpp/cpp.md

 Socket.IO cpp client is an open source project hosted on [Github](https://github.com/socketio/socket.io-client-cpp).

 The Socket.IO TLS feature is determined at compile time and cannot be switched at runtime.
-If you are using secure connections, link your application with sioclient_tls.lib; otherwise, link it with sioclient.lib.
+If you are using secure connections, link your application statically with sioclient_tls.lib; otherwise, link it with sioclient.lib.
+Please be noted the SDK library is linking to SSL1.1.0h, so sioclient_tls.lib must be compiled using the same SSL version.

 # 5 NAT and firewall traversal {#section5}
 Intel CS for WebRTC Client SDK for Windows fully supports NAT and firewall traversal with STUN / TURN / ICE.
 The Coturn TURN server from https://github.com/coturn/coturn can be one choice.